-We all want to raise responsible children.
+We all want to raise responsible kids.
 And we all want to live in a world where others have been raised to be responsible, a world where adults don’t shrug off their responsibilities as citizens.
 So how do we raise our kids to take responsibility for their choices and their impact on the world?

 You begin by seeing responsibility as something joyful for your child, instead of a burden.